Technology-Notes/lukesampson-scoop-wiki/Custom-PHP-configuration.md

 html_errors = Off
 ```

-Enabling php modules, those are the most commonly needed modules.
+Enabling PHP modules, those are the most commonly needed modules.
 Take a look inside the `php.ini` what is available (`extensions.ini`)

 ``` ini
 extension=php_curl.dll